Battle of Taegu: Triangulation Hill

 At about 12:00 the artillery fired a preparation on Hill 268, and the 1st Battalion next attacked it with orders to continue on southwest to Hill 154.
 Hill 268 was covered with thick brush from about 4 ft and trees eight to 10 ft high.
 The day was very hot, and many of the American soldiers collapsed from heat exhaustion during the attack, which was not well-coordinated with the artillery fire.
 The KPA repulsed the attack.

 On the next morning, August 10, air raids and artillery rocked Hill 268, devastating the KPA battalion.
-That afternoon, General Gay ordered the five American tanks to move along the Waegwan road until they could fire onto the hill from the northwest into its reverse slope.
+That afternoon, Gay ordered the five American tanks to move along the Waegwan road until they could fire onto the hill from the northwest into its reverse slope.
 This tank-gun fire caught the KPA troops unprepared while they were hiding from the artillery fire.
 Trapped between the two barrages, they started to vacate their positions.
-An American infantry attack next reached the crest of the Triangulation Hill without much trouble, and this battle was over by about 16:00.
+An American infantry attack next reached the crest of the Hill 268 without much trouble, and this battle was over by about 16:00.
 US artillery and mortar fire was now shifted westward, and this cut off the KPA retreat.
 White phosphorus shells fired from the 61st Field Artillery Battalion caught KPA troops in a village while they attempted to retreat, and they were then routed by US infantry, suffering over 200 killed.
 That evening the 1st Battalion, 7th Cavalry, returned to the serve as the division reserve, and elements of the 5th Cavalry finished securing Hill 268.

 The KPA 7th Regiment, 3rd Division had been destroyed on the hill.
 The 1st Battalion, 7th Cavalry suffered 14 men killed and another 48 wounded in the two-day battle.
 About 1,000 men of the 7th Regiment had crossed the Naktong to Hill 268, and about 700 of them became casualties.
 Artillery and mortars had inflicted most of the crippling casualties on the regiment.
 After crossing to the east side of the Naktong, the regiment had received no food or ammunition supply.
 An estimated 300 survivors retreated across the river the night of August 10–11.
 The KPA 3rd Division's attempted crossing of the Naktong south of Waegwan had ended in catastrophe.
 When the survivors of the 7th Regiment rejoined the division on or about August 12, the once powerful 3rd Division was reduced to a disorganized unit of only about 2,500 troops.
 The KPA placed this division in reserve to be rebuilt by replacements.